Malsham3/employees-directory-react/README.md

 The goal of this project is to create a web application to help management access their employees information.

 ## Usage
 The home page contains a table with all the employees data.
 The input field has a functionality that when you type a letter, the list is filtered to employees that have a first name that starts with that letter.
-Another functionality is sorting by name alphabeticallym which is simply activated by clicking on the "Full Name" table heading.
+Another functionality is sorting by name alphabetically which is simply activated by clicking on the "Full Name" table heading.

 ## Tech
 The technologies used for this project are:
 - React
 - React Bootstrap
-- Axios
 - Netlify

 ## License